outdreamer/build-a-cure-1/docs/tasks/ideas.md

       - the subset functions that couldnt be transformed to components of the actual prediction function without a forced value intervention
       - transformation functions (or their parameters/values like direction) that didnt convert adjacent subset functions to components of the prediction function

-    - filter functions, where
+    - filter functions, where:
       - the likeliest limits narrowing down a solution space into a function are successively selected & applied in subsets
-      - likeliest vertices determining/generating a function are tried in subsets
+      - likeliest vertices determining/generating a function are applied in subsets
+        - test that change is slowing which means approaching a limit or an inflection point, and check for enough vertex points past the possible pivot point to confirm which one
+      - the likeliest changes/types are applied in subsets
+        - slow change is likelier to follow slow change, direction change likelier to follow stabilization of curve

   - for nn: